-The only student engagement indicators that populated the 2023 CA Schools Dashboard for JCS-Pine Valley were Chronic Absenteeism and Suspension Rate.
-JCS-Pine Valley was placed in the "yellow" or middle-performance level for status and change on the Chronic Absenteeism indicator on the 2023 CA Schools Dashboard.
-Our Chronic Absenteeism DFS for all students is 4.3%.
-Our SED subgroup was also placed in the "orange" or performance category, demonstrating an equity gap.
-4.3 % of all JCS-PV students were chronically absent and
+The only student engagement indicators that populated the 2023 CA Schools Dashboard for JCS-Cedar Cove were Chronic Absenteeism and Suspension Rate.
+JCS-Cedar Cove was placed in the "yellow" (middle) performance level for status and change on the Chronic Absenteeism indicator on the 2023 CA Schools Dashboard.
+Our Chronic Absenteeism DFS for all students is low--4.4% but it did increase by 2.2% from 2022.
+Additionally, our SED subgroup was placed in the "orange" performance category, indicating an equity gap of 6.9 since 8% of SED students were chronically absent in 2022/2023.
+The chronic absenteeism equity gap for SwD is even greater (17.5) with 19% of SwD being chronically absent.
+These equity gaps will be addressed through actions and services related to tiered re-engagement and increased access to school including home internet access and transportaion in the 24/25 LCAP.